Mangok Mathiang: Illawarra Hawks (2022–2023)

 After a four-game stint with the Casey Cavaliers during the 2022 NBL1 South season, Mathiang signed with the Illawarra Hawks of the National Basketball League on 29 July 2022.
 He parted ways with the Hawks on 26 January 2023 to take up a playing opportunity overseas.
 He averaged 7.7 points, 5.1 rebounds, and 1.0 blocks (6th in the league) in 25 games during the 2022–23 NBL season.

 Hapoel Eilat (2023)

 On 29 January 2023, Mathiang signed with Hapoel Eilat of the Israeli Basketball Premier League.

 New Zealand Breakers (2023–2024)

 On 13 June 2023, Mathiang signed with the New Zealand Breakers for the 2023–24 NBL season.

 Maccabi Ironi Ramat Gan] (2024)

 On 11 March 2024, Mathiang signed with Maccabi Ironi Ramat Gan of the Israeli Basketball Premier League.

 Ningbo Rockets (2024–2025)

 On 26 September 2024, Mathiang signed with the Ningbo Rockets of the Chinese Basketball Association (CBA).

-Daegu KOGAS Pegasus (2025–present)
+Daegu KOGAS Pegasus (2025)

 In April 2025, Mathiang joined the Daegu KOGAS Pegasus of the Korean Basketball League (KBL) for the 2025 playoffs, replacing Youssou Ndoye.

+In October 2025, he was replaced by Nick Perkins.